- About Us

 Disseminating and communicating relevant information – Disseminating and communicating relevant information to the members and stakeholders in a controlled and co-ordinated manner.

-Maintaining a source of technical information - Maintaining a library of relevant books, publications and periodicals, and other sources of information including the Society’s website, etc.
+Maintaining a source of technical information – Providing a platform with links to libraries of relevant books, publications and periodicals, and other sources of information on the SAIMC’s website.

-Terminology and Standards - To develop and improve, through effective means, the necessary terminology and standards in measurement and control theory and technology.
+Terminology and Standards – To assist in the develop, improvement and customization, through effective means, the necessary terminology and standards in all aspects of automation theory and technology.

-Administration - The provision of an administrative system which will at all times ensure the effective and efficient functioning of the Society.
+Administration – The provision of an administrative system which will at all times ensure the effective and efficient functioning of the SAIMC.